Basilica of Saint Anthony of Padua: Artworks and treasures

 The Basilica contains several important images of the Madonna.
 The Madonna Mora is a statue of the Madonna with the Christ Child by the French sculptor Rainaldino di Puy-l'Evéque, dating from 1396.
 Her name refers to her black hair and olive skin tone, being interpreted as "swarthy".

 The Madonna del Pilastro is a mid-14th-century fresco by Stefano da Ferrara, located on the pier adjacent the left aisle.

 Among other sculptural work is the Easter candelabrum in the apse, finished in 1515 by Andrea Briosco and considered his masterwork.
 The high altar area features the bronze Madonna with Child and six statues of Saints by Donatello, who also executed four reliefs with episodes of life of St. Anthony.

 To the right hand side of the nave, opposite the tomb of the Saint is the large Chapel of St. James, commissioned by Bonifacio Lupi in the 1370s in Gothic style, with frescoed walls depicting the Stories of St. James and the Crucifixion by Altichiero da Zevio.
-Altichiero's Crucifixion is one of the most significant paintings of the late 14th century.
 There are several frescoes created by Girolamo Tessari.

 The chin and tongue of St. Anthony are displayed in a gold reliquary at the Basilica.